 2023-2025 WSDOT Consolidated Grant

-The Washington State Department of Transportation (WSDOT) released a call for projects for the Consolidated Grant Program for the 2023-2025 biennium (July 1, 2023 through June 30, 2025), with an opportunity for some projects to be funded for two biennia (July 1, 2023 through June 30, 2027).
+The Washington State Department of Transportation (WSDOT) released a call for projects for the Consolidated Grant Program for the 2023-2025 biennium (July 1, 2023 through June 30, 2025), with an opportunity for projects to seek funding for two biennia (July 1, 2023 through June 30, 2027).
 The goal of the Consolidated Grant is to improve transportation for people with mobility challenges and for residents in transportation-disadvantaged areas.